 But for an incredibly quick and easy, sure to please, perfect every time grilled salmon, you’ve got to check out our essential tips and deliciously tangy grilled salmon marinade recipe.

 What Ingredients You Need

 For the best texture and flavor, we highly recommend using wild caught salmon, fresh or previously frozen.

 To make the best easy marinade you need:

-- Lemon juice – to add bright, summery citrus
+- Lemon Juice – to add bright citrus zing

-There are a just a few basic, but absolutely necessary, steps for making the best grilled salmon.
+There are just a few basic, but absolutely necessary, steps for making the best grilled salmon.